elkayem/ESP_NIXIE/README.md

 #define AP_NAME "ESPCLOCK"
 #define AP_PASSWORD "PASSWORD"
 ```

+To compile the code without the colon separator PCB, comment out the following line.
+This removes the option to enable/disable the circuit from blinking in the menu.

+`#define CLOCK_COLON \\ Comment out if not using colon separator PCB`

 Also note that if you do not see any text at all on the screen, I2C address of the OLED screen may be incorrect.
 The code uses 0x3C, which is fairly common.
 The I2C_Scanner can determine if your screen has a different address.
 The address in the code can be modified and recompiled as necessary.